 After we’re done exploring, we’ll head back to Reykjavik and get dropped off at our selected drop-off points.

-Disclaimer: Ice caves are everchanging phenomena and highly dependant on weather conditions.
-Therefore, we reserve the right to alter or cancel the tour if conditions are not safe.
+Disclaimer: Ice caves are everchanging phenomena and highly dependent on weather conditions.
+Therefore, we reserve the right to alter or cancel the tour if conditions are unsafe.
+The actual view of an ice cave may look different from pictures, how they look may vary depending on the season, time of the day, lighting, and other factors.